zainnadeem/swift-slapchat-lab-ios-0616/README.md

    - This is Data*Store*, so add a public `Array` property to hold your fetched objects.
 Name it `messages`.
    - Implement `fetchData` to create an `NSFetchRequest`, have your context `execute` it, and set the results to your `messages` array.

 That's it!
-Your model and data store are now ready to fetch and save `FISMessage`s.
+Your model and data store are now ready to fetch and save `Message`s.

 ###A Little More Setup

 #####Making Test Messages

 1. We can't display messages if we haven't created any!
-Let's do this in `FISTableViewController.m`.
+Let's do this in `TableViewController.m`.
     - Make a local array for storing messages.
 This will power your tableview's data source, and make it more self-contained.
-	- Import and make your dataStore a property.
-In `viewDidLoad`, initialize it via the singleton method.
+	- Make your dataStore a property and initialize it.
-	- Create a few `FISMessage`s.
-Remember, we can't just `alloc`/`init` them (*thanks, Core Data*)— use `+NSEntityDescription insertNewObjectForEntityForName:inManagedObjectContext:`.
+	- Create a few `Message`s.
+Use `+NSEntityDescription insertNewObjectForEntityForName(_:inManagedObjectContext)`.
 	- Don't forget to set your test messages' `content` and `createdAt` properties!
-2. So now is when you'd want to `saveContext` so that these messages would persist in our database.
-BUT— since this is in `viewDidLoad`, that means that we'll be creating and saving new messages *every time we run our app*.
-Let's add some logic to prevent that.
+2. So now is when you'd want to `saveContext()` so that these messages would persist in our database. ***BUT— since this is in `viewDidLoad()`, that means that we'll be creating and saving new messages *every time we run our app*.
+Let's add some logic to prevent that.***
     - Make a new method called `generateTestData`.
 Dump all your message creation in there, and make your dataStore `saveContext` and `fetchData` at the end.
-    - In `viewDidLoad`, `fetchData` and then pass your dataStore's messages to your local messages array.
+    - In `viewDidLoad()`, `fetchData()` and then pass your dataStore's messages to your local messages array.
-    - Logic time— `if`  your messages array is still empty, call `generateTestData` and pass them again.
+    - Logic time— `if`  your messages array is still empty, call `generateTestData()` and pass them again.

-3. Run it a couple times and either `NSLog` or breakpoint/`po` your local messages array to make sure you're not saving a ton of duplicates.
+3. Run it a couple times and either `print()` or breakpoint/`po` your local messages array to make sure you're not saving a ton of duplicates.
 Assuming all went well, we can finally get some stuff on the screen!

 ###View Time (Finally)
 *Less talk; more walk.*

 #####Messages TableView
-- Set your cell reuse id and make it a basic cell.
+- Set your cell reuse id and make it a "basicCell".
 - Set up your data source.
 Make each cell display the `content` of its corresponding message.

 Run it to make sure it works.
-Comment out your `generateTestData` check to *prove* that the messages are actually persisting.
+Comment out your `generateTestData()` check to *prove* that the messages are actually persisting.
 Revel in your persistent data's glory.

 #####'Add Message' Interface
 Let's keep rollin' with our theme of "just do it":

   1. Add a plus button to the navigation bar and link it to a new view controller.
-Name the class `FISAddMessageViewController`.
+Name the class `AddMessageViewController`.
   2. Add a save button and a text field.
 When you tap save, make it:
      -  create a new message with the contents of the text field,
      -  save the context,
      -  dismiss the view controller.
   3. Cool!
 Except the new message didn't show up in our tableView...
-In your tableView controller, implement `viewWillAppear` so that it:
+In your tableView controller, override `viewWillAppear()` so that it:
      - fetches data,
      - updates your local messages,
      - reloads the tableView.